rackerlabs/support-how-to/content/dedicated-hosting/local-user-management.md

 #### Audit users or user groups

-These actions will provide a list of users or user groups on each server selected, no additional input is required.
+These actions will provide a list of users or user groups on each selected server, no additional input is required.

     <img src="{% asset_path dedicated-hosting/local-user-management/localuser5.png%}" />